red diamonds: a rare red diamond

 How Red Diamonds Are Graded

-Like all fancy-colored diamonds, red diamonds are graded based on color intensity, hue, and saturation.
+Like all fancy-colored diamonds, these are graded based on color intensity, hue, and saturation.
 The Gemological Institute of America (GIA) grades fancy-colored diamonds using categories such as Fancy Light, Fancy, Fancy Intense, Fancy Vivid, and Fancy Deep.
 However, because red diamonds are so rare, they do not have the same broad range of grades as other colored diamonds.

 Famous Red Diamonds

-The Moussaieff Red Diamond
+The Moussaieff Red

-The Hancock Red Diamond
+The Hancock Red

-The Kazanjian Red Diamond
+The Kazanjian Red

-The Kazanjian Red Diamond weighs 5.05 carats and was originally discovered in South Africa.
-Due to its deep red color, it was initially mistaken for a ruby before being properly identified as a natural red diamond.
+The Kazanjian Red weighs 5.05 carats and was originally discovered in South Africa.
+Due to its deep color, it was initially mistaken for a ruby before being properly identified as a natural diamond.
 This fascinating gemstone has a rich history, having even been hidden during World War II to prevent it from falling into enemy hands.

 The DeYoung Red Diamond

-The Legacy of Red Diamonds
+The Lasting Legacy of Red Diamonds

 Natural Diamond Council (NDC) is a not-for-profit organization dedicated to promoting and protecting the integrity of the natural diamond industry worldwide.
 NDC serves as the authoritative voice for natural diamonds, inspiring and educating consumers on their real, rare and responsible values.